jtiala/nowplaying.quest/PLAN.md

 - [ ] **Add GitHub Action for social posting**
   - After the new album is live, post the album (with its unique URL) to social platforms (Instagram, Bluesky, Reddit).
   - Ensure the album page is live before posting.
+  - Also get the most popular song on the album using spotify api, and add the song to playlist